 The only rule is, a story has to be relevant and interesting in order to make an impact on your customers, and give you that gripping introduction you were looking for.

 You will notice that the three tools we’ve just discussed don’t have to be used in isolation.
-You can combine two of them, or all three of them, to craft the perfect introduction for your whiteboard animation video.
+You can combine two of them, or all three of them, to craft the perfect introduction for your whiteboard and cartoon animation video.
 And you should!

 A great story, augmented by powerful questions, that doesn’t make your customer think, “Ugh, I’m being sold to…” – you bet that a combination as powerful as this will keep people watching!